 The Bureau now considers that, for operation to be qualified as "regular", a satellite should be present and operating at an orbital location for a minimum of three months.
 The Bureau nevertheless recognizes that the way it is applying the concept of "bringing into regular operation" is not explicitly specified in the Radio Regulations as they stand.
 The Bureau also recognizes that the duration of operation is not the only factor to be considered.
-Vega VV01 ready to carry satellites into orbit

-It may prove difficult to draw up satisfactory regulatory texts to clarify the application of provisions that refer to "bringing into use " or "bringing into regular operation", particularly as regards the type of information to be provided and the reliability of such information.
+It may prove difficult to draw up satisfactory regulatory texts to clarify the application of provisions that refer to "bringing into use" or "bringing into regular operation", particularly as regards the type of information to be provided and the reliability of such information.
 But an ITU-agreed understanding is needed to ensure a clear and stable regulatory framework.